Savings: A year in review

-This was one of our most popular savings posts, and we are anxious to see how this works for everyone who tried it.
+This was one of our most popular savings posts.

-The idea behind this tip was to help your kiddos find a way to make money – think chores around the house or Lemonade stands.
+Help your kiddos find a way to make money – chores or Lemonade stands.
 Once they made a little money, it was time to practice saving with a penny a day.
-If you gave this a try this year, how about going the full year and starting your penny a day on January 1?
+If you gave this a try, how about going the full year?

 Go ahead, we challenge you!